-During the Dawn Service tears flowed freely among even the toughest of men.
+During the service tears flowed freely among even the toughest of men.
 Despite many of us being strangers and far from home, we joined together in pride.

 However it was at Lone Pine, a 3.1km uphill trek from Anzac Cove, where the reality of my pilgrimage hit home.
 In a drawn out battle, the Anzacs drove the Turks from the area, but it was a hollow victory.